 Difficulty canceling subscription!

-Back in June 2014 the company behind this site was under review by the Iowa Attorney General’s Office.
-Apparently people were being charged an additional charge.
+Back in June 2014, the company behind this site was under review by the Iowa Attorney General’s Office.
+People were being charged an additional charge.

 This extra amount was added to the already hefty 1-year subscription.
 When people signed up back then they were automatically charged a small amount towards a charity.